 For any publisher, author, or user of academic research, clear licensing policies are essential to ensure that everyone knows the legal permissions and requirements relating to the work.
 Open licenses ensure that the owner of the copyright of a work is clearly identified, and within open access publishing this is particularly important if others are going to be using and building upon existing work.

-Scholarly publishers and authors across the world can choose to apply a wide range of licensing policies.
+Scholarly and authors across the world can choose to apply a wide range of licensing policies.
 For published articles to meet the true definition of open access, content should be free to reuse as well as to read, and so liberal licenses that encourage the broadest reuse of published material possible should be chosen.
-As stated in OASPA’s Membership Criteria, open access publishers belonging to or applying to join OASPA must use liberal licenses that encourage the reuse and distribution of content.
+As stated in OASPA’s Membership Criteria, open access belonging to or applying to join OASPA must use liberal licenses that encourage the reuse and distribution of content.

 Why OASPA recommends Creative Commons and CC-BY